 One of the hardest parts of retirement is managing a budget and living within your means (to help stretch out those retirement funds).
 Yet, retirement can be a challenge for those who don't like to budget.

-If you're spending more than you make right now, that’s going to make it nearly impossible for you to retire anytime soon.
-Learning to stop wasting money could significantly improve your financial situation.
+If you're spending more than you make right now, that's going to make it nearly impossible for you to retire anytime soon.
+Learning to save money when you go out could significantly improve your financial situation.

 People unsure of how they will pay for health care in retirement